Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Acknowledgments

-{S\arabic{table}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{figure}} {S\arabic{section}} {S\arabic{section}} In this Supplemental Material, we shown (Sec. \ref{Sec_SupMat_gaussian}) how the midgap states at energy $E = 0$ can be remove from DOS and conductivity for clarity.
-Section \ref{Sec_Le}, the calculated elastic mean-free path is shown for the different types of studied vacancies.
-Section \ref{Sec_A1B1_asym_c05pc}, DOS and conductivity in the case $c=0.5 \%$ of A$_1$B$_1$-Va asymmetrically distributed is presented.
-And in the section \ref{Sec_loc_midgap_A1_B1}, the conduction by B$_1$-midgap (A$_1$-midgap) states alone is presented.
+In this Supplemental Material, we have shown (Sec. \ref{Sec_SupMat_gaussian}) how the midgap states at energy $E = E_D = 0$ can be removed from the density of states (DOS) and conductivity for clarity.
+In section \ref{Sec_Le}, the calculated elastic mean free path $L_e$ is shown for the different types of studied vacancies.
+In section \ref{Sec_diffusiveRegime}, the $L_i$ range corresponding to diffusive regime, i.e., microscopic conductivity, is shown.
+In section \ref{Sec_A1B1_asym_c05pc}, the density of states DOS $n$ and the microscopic conductivity $\sigma_{M}$ for a defect concentration $c=0.5 \%$ of A$_1$B$_1$-Va asymmetrically distributed are presented.
+And in section \ref{Sec_loc_midgap_A1_B1}, the conduction by B$_1$-midgap (A$_1$-midgap) states alone is presented.